wachiuphd/Mycotoxin-PK-model/README.md

 Biomonitoring data are assumed to be collected at t=0.25, 0.5, 1, 2, 4, 6, 8, 12, 24, 36, and 48 h.
 Data include blood concentrations of mycotoxin and metabolite, cumulative urinary excretion of mycotoxin and metabolite, and cumulative fecal excretion of mycotoxin.

 Model is coded in Gnu MCSim (https://www.gnu.org/software/mcsim/) version 6.1.0.
-The "Rmd" file demonstrates the running and fitting of the model.
+The "Mycotoxin Example.Rmd" file demonstrates the running and fitting of the model.
 Key details:
 1) "Mycotoxin-PK.model.r" is the model specification file, which includes default parameters and ODEs
 2) "Mycotoxin-default-run.in.R" is the simulation specification file for running the model deterministically using default parameters.
 3) "Mycotoxin-MonteCarlo-run.in.R" is the simulation specification file for running a Monte Carlo simulation -- specifically it generates 8 random individual data.